 Essay Questions (100 – 300 words):

-- What does Inuit-led conservation advocacy mean to you, and how will your education and degree program help to support it?
+What does Inuit-led conservation advocacy mean to you, and how will your education and degree program support your goals in this area?

-Students selected into the Caleb Scholars Program are passionate and talented.
-They demonstrate understanding and vision for how their unique interests can make an impact in the various fields contributing to conservation.
+Students selected for the Caleb Scholars Program are passionate, talented, and committed to making a difference.
+They demonstrate an understanding of how their unique interests can contribute to conservation and community leadership.
 While in the Program, Scholars are expected to:

-- Engage in extracurricular activities (such as participating in conferences and webinars, attending our Virtual Qargi learning sessions, practicing advocacy, and more)
+- Engage in extracurricular activities, such as attending conferences and webinars, joining our Virtual Qargi learning sessions, practicing advocacy, and more

-- Complete our required Positive Community Citizenship Training
+- Complete the required Positive Community Citizenship Training

 - Maintain eligibility as outlined in our Program Policies